Army Cadet Force: Cadet ranks

 In some instances, cadets that do not meet the requirements for these ranks can be promoted with the agreement of the ACF Cadet Commandant.

 Staff cadets

-From 2020 cadets who are over the age of 18, have completed APC 3-Star and hold the rank of Sergeant or above can become a "Staff Cadet".
-These cadets wear a rank slide with the words 'STAFF CADET' embroidered above their rank insignia.
-A staff cadet can remain a cadet until their 20th birthday.
+From 2020 cadets who were over the age of 18, had completed APC 3-Star and held the rank of Sergeant or above could become a "Staff Cadet".
+These cadets wore a rank slide with the words 'STAFF CADET' embroidered above their rank insignia.
+A staff cadet could remain a cadet until their 20th birthday.

 CFAV ranks

 The adults who help to run the ACF are collectively known as Cadet Force Adult Volunteers (CFAVs).
 CFAVs wear the badges of rank as worn by Army NCOs with the addition of the letters ACF under the badge.

 Officer ranks

 National Honorary Colonel

 In November 2019, Lorraine Kelly was appointed the first National Honorary Colonel of the Army Cadet Force.

+National Army Cadet Force Museum

+Victoria Cross recipient, WO2 Johnson Beharry opened the National Army Cadet Force Museum in Octavia Hill’s Birthplace House, Wisbech on 11th Sept 2023 to mark Octavia’s legacy from 1889, when she established the first Independent Army Cadet Unit.